 Pseudocetherinae are sometimes referred to as lobe-headed bugs.
 Most members of this subfamily are characterized by:

-- short mandibular plates with apices well separated by clypeus
+- mandibular plates short non-adjacent with apices well separated by clypeus (Voconia); mandibular plates long,

-- antennal scapus short and not or only slightly surpassing apex of head
+- antennal scapus short and not or only slightly surpassing head apex

 - dorsal abdominal glands entirely absent in adults